phoenix142/phoenix142.github.io/README.md

 <p>Phoenix Guild's current goal is to be in the Guild War Silver League or higher.
 This level can be achieved if all members of the guild complete daily tasks, the norms of which are indicated in the chat header.
 The rules are subject to change.
 Through a fraction, the minimum weekly norms are indicated, the failure of which will be the basis for exclusion</p>

 <p>Donations are welcome in any size, but not required.
-When considering any controversial issues, the main criterion is the fulfillment of the norms for the asset and titanite</p>
+When considering any controversial issues, the main criterion is the fulfillment of the norms for the activity and titanite</p>

 <h2>Useful links</h2>
 <p>